-- Application for Admission: An application for admission, accompanied by a application fee, should be submitted as early as possible, but not more than one year before the term in which the student plans to enroll. - Transcripts: Entering freshmen should submit an official sixth- or seventh-semester high school transcript.
+- Application for Admission: A completed application for admission, accompanied by a \$55 application fee, should be submitted

+- Transcripts: Entering first-year students should submit an official sixth- or seventh-semester high school transcript.
 The student's high school counselor or principal should send an official copy of the transcript to the Oklahoma City University Office of Undergraduate Admissions.
 An official final high school transcript with graduation date posted must be received prior to the start of classes.

-Incoming students are still considered first-time freshmen if they graduated from high school the previous spring, have taken courses at a college or university as part of their high school course work, or acquired college credit during the summer leading up to the fall semester.
+- Incoming students are still considered first-year students if they graduated from high school the previous spring, have taken courses at a college or university as part of their high school course work, or acquired college credit during the summer leading up to the fall semester.

+- ACT/SAT test scores (optional)

+- Class Rank (if available)

+- Class rigor

+- Involvement

+- Service and Leadership

+- Recommendation Letters